 Vikings is a historical drama televisionserieswritten and directed by Michael Hirst.
 The series mixes historical fact with Norse myths and legendary tales.
 For example, the majority of the show's characters are based on real people.
 Vikings is inspired by the sagas of Viking Ragnar Lothbrok, one of the best-known legendary Norse heroes and notorious as the scourge of England and France.
 The show portrays Ragnar as a farmer who rises to fame by successful raids into England, and eventually becomes a Scandinavian King, with the support of his family and fellow warriors.
 In the later seasons, the series follows the fortunes of his sons and their adventures in England, Scandinavia and the Mediterranean.
 Moreover, in the Viking series Floki becomes an outstanding character as he plays a big role in the development and making the whole series more enjoyable.
 Moreover, Floki in the whole Viking television series loves both those who love and hate him.
 To achieve this, he befriends Ragnar and becomes loyal to him.
-In this essay, the way Floki made the whole Viking television series develop, his role and his relationship with Ragnar Lothbrok will be discussed.
+In this blog post, we are going to examine how Floki made the whole Viking television series develop, his role and his relationship with Ragnar Lothbrok will be discussed.

 ROLE OF FLOKI IN THE VIKING TELEVISION EXPEDITIONS